Learn about actual and potential costs

 Find the vendor to meet your needs

-The market for landscape maintenance services currently consists of more than 520,000 suppliers and is considered highly fragmented.
+The market for landscape maintenance services currently consists of more than 600,000 suppliers.
 The top four vendors in the market account for less than 30.0% of total market revenue, indicating low market share concentration.
-The market’s barriers to entry are low because formal training or...
+The market's barriers to entry are low because formal training or licenses are not required for...
 Subscribe to learn more.

 Questions to ask potential suppliers